ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization

-with $\tau >0$ being a user-defined parameter which can be specified via the \texttt{actMargin} option.
-Moreover, the Jacobians of the active constraints are defined as $C^{k\top}_i :$ $=\big (\nabla g_i(x^k_i)^\top\; \left (\nabla \tilde h_j(x^k_i) \right )_{j\in \mathbb{A}_i^k}^\top \big )$.
-With this sensitivity information, step 4 solves an equality constrained quadratic program \eqref{eq::conqp} serving as a coordination problem.
-The last step 5 of Algorithm~\ref{alg:ALADIN} updates $z^k$ and $\lambda^k$ based on the solution to \eqref{eq::conqp}.
-In order to get global convergence, the step size parameter $\alpha \in (0\;\;1]$ has to be properly chosen by a globalization routine.
-Designing suitable distributed globalization routines is subject of ongoing and future work, currently we use the full step variant with $\alpha=1$.
+for all $i \in \mathcal{S}$.
+With this information, step 4. of Algorithm~\ref{alg:ALADIN} solves an equality constrained quadratic program \eqref{eq::conqp} serving as a coordination problem.
+Step 5. of Algorithm~\ref{alg:ALADIN} updates $z^k$ and $\lambda^k$ based on the solution to \eqref{eq::conqp}.
+To achieve global convergence guarantees, the step size parameter $\alpha \in (0\;\;1]$ has to be properly chosen by a globalization routine.
+Designing suitable distributed globalization routines is subject of ongoing and future work---we use the full step variant $\alpha=1$.
 A smaller stepsize can be specified via the \texttt{stepSize} option which might stabilize ALADIN-$\alpha$ for certain problems.
 Note that time-varying parameter sequences $\{\Delta^k\}$ and $\{\Sigma_i^k\}$ with $\Sigma_i^k, \Delta^k \succ 0$ might accelerate convergence of ALADIN in practice.
-Heuristic routines for doing so are described in \autoref{sec:scalMat}.\footnote{Note that in contrast to Houska et al.~\cite{Houska2016}, we omit the term $\rho/2$ in front of the penalization term in~\eqref{eq::denlp} removing redundancy.
-The setting from Houska et al.~\cite{Houska2016} can be recovered by choosing $\Sigma_i^k=\rho^k/2\,I$.}
+Heuristic routines for doing so are described in \autoref{sec:scalMat}.\footnote{Note that in contrast to Houska et al.\cite{Houska2016}, we omit the term $\rho/2$ in front of the penalization term in~\eqref{eq::denlp} avoiding redundancy.
+The setting from Houska et al.\cite{Houska2016} can be recovered by choosing $\Sigma_i^k=\rho^k/2\,I$.}